GoogleChrome/web.dev/src/site/content/en/blog/cache-api-quick-guide/index.md

-The Cache API was created to enable service workers to cache network requests so that they can provide fast responses, regardless of network speed or availablity.
+The Cache API was created to enable service workers to cache network requests so that they can provide fast responses, regardless of network speed or availability.
 However, the API can also be used as a general storage mechanism.

 ## Where is it available?

+{% BrowserCompat 'api.Cache' %}

 The Cache API is available in [all modern browsers][caniuse-cache].
 It is exposed via the global `caches` property, so you can test for the presence of